Stone Age Poland: Neolithic cultures developed by native populations

 After 4500 BCE the Ertebølle culture of northwestern origin entered a ceramic phase with its own forms of pottery (characteristic pointed bottoms).
 They lived by the Baltic Sea shores and were specialized in utilizing the resources of the sea, thus still representing the Mesolithic ways of life.
 At their settlement in Dąbki near Koszalin Stroke-ornamented pottery was found, obtained probably through trade with the Danubian people.

 The native Mesolithic populations were slow in gradually assimilating the agricultural way of life, beginning with just the use of ceramics.
 It took a thousand years into the Neolithic period before they adopted animal husbandry (which became especially important to them) and plant cultivation to any appreciable degree.
 When they eventually developed interest in the more fertile areas utilized by the late Danubian cultures, they became the threat that compelled the Danubian farmers to fortify their settlements.
 The native post-Mesolithic groups expanded beyond the traditional Danubian areas of agricultural development, moving also into ecologically less favorable environments, which included utilization of sandy soils.

 The first truly native Neolithic culture was the Funnelbeaker culture, named after the shape of their typical clay vessels.
 It developed starting around 4400 BCE and lasted some two thousand years.
 Like other post-Mesolithic cultures, the Funnelbeaker culture was Megalithic.
 They built tombs of large stones, some of them huge (for example trapezoidal structures up to 150 meters long) and resembling pyramids.
-Few survived until now because of the demand for stone as building material, but a well-preserved one from the first half of 4th millennium BC was found in Wietrzychowice near Włocławek.
+Few survived until now because of the demand for stone as building material, but a well-preserved one from the first half of 4th millennium BC was found in Wietrzychowice in Kuyavian–Pomeranian Voivodeship, so-called Kuyavian Pyramids or Polish Pyramids.
 From this place and period came the skull, on which the trepanation procedure was performed for medical or magic reasons.
 Timewise the beginnings of the post-Mesolithic cultures in Poland coincide with the beginnings of the Eneolithic period in the Balkans.
 Copper objects, mostly ornamental or luxurious items, were traded and then developed locally, first by the Danubian and then by the indigenous people.
 Copper metallurgy facilities were identified in Złota near Sandomierz.
 Clay decorative objects include realistic representations of animals and containers with images engraved on them.
 A pot from Bronocice, Pińczów County (3400 BCE) has a unique narrative scene and the world's oldest semblance of a four-wheeled cart drawn on its surface.
 Stone tools became most highly developed and acquired their then characteristic smooth surfaces.
 Well preserved settlements with rectangular buildings were unearthed in Gródek Nadbużny near Hrubieszów (where remnants of a vertical loom for weaving were found), in Niedźwiedź near Kraków, and in northern Poland in Barłożno, Starogard Gdański County, where the structures are similar to the ones in Niedźwiedź.
 In Barłożno three post supported houses were discovered, the largest of which had the main part 16 meters long and 6.5 meters wide.
 As dated from the ceramics found, they represent the developed, "Wiórecka" phase of the Funnelbeaker culture.